McCain holds 'Skywalker' presence over Capitol Hill, despite being ill, thousands of miles away

 Only Skywalker was halfway across the galaxy in self-imposed seclusion on the desolate island planet Ahch-To.
 For the battle with Ren, Skywalker projected himself as an apparition “Force ghost,” as it’s known in the Star Wars canon.
 And despite Skywalker’s absence, his influence and power was felt lightyears away in the middle of a seminal battle far, far away.

 Sen. John McCain, R-Arizona, hasn’t been in Washington much since his brain cancer diagnosis last summer.
 He last voted on the floor on December 7.
 McCain may be absent from the Senate.
-Yet he seems omnipresent around the Capitol these days.
+Yet, he seems omnipresent around the Capitol these days.

 This curious phenomenon of McCain’s burgeoning influence in Washington while even in absentia reached a crescendo this week.
 Conjecture and speculation about his health and even funeral wishes seemed to accelerate of late.
 Then on Wednesday night, McCain issued the first policy statement of any kind since April 13.
 The senator opposed the nomination of Gina Haspel to become CIA director.